Kasper Cichocki

-Kasper Cichocki (1545-1616) was a Polish ecclesiastic, theologian and polemicist.
-He served as canon of Krakow and Sandomierz, canon-prebend of Mydłów, co-founder of the Jesuit college in Sandomierz, pastor of św.
+Kasper Cichocki (1545–1616) was a Polish ecclesiastic, theologian and polemicist.
+He served as canon of Kraków and Sandomierz, canon-prebend of Mydłów, co-founder of the Jesuit college in Sandomierz, pastor of św.
 Piotra church in Sandomierz and one of the town's most outstanding Counter Reformation writers.

 Life

 He was born in Tarnów to Stanislaw, a middle-class man from the town.